PSLmodels/C-TAM/Medicare and Medicaid/README.md

 Footnote:

 [1].
 This is imputed as 15% of long-term service and supports expenditure.
-Please refer to footnote 72 for more information.
+Please refer to footnote 72 in the general documentation for more information.